 - Visual editor with drag-and-drop component arrangement

-- React-native — works in any React application
+- React-native: works in any React application without a separate infrastructure footprint

-- Component-based — developers define editable components, editors compose pages
+- Component-based: developers define editable components, editors compose pages visually

-- Headless by nature — Puck is the editing layer, your app handles rendering
+- Headless by nature: Puck is the editing layer, your app handles rendering and data storage

 - Plugin system for extending editor capabilities